smarlify/crossy-road-game/README.md

 - **Plan your moves** - you can only queue one move at a time
 - **Watch obstacle patterns** - wooden logs and colored balls move at different speeds
 - **Use the respawn system** strategically - corn checkpoints are your safety net

+## 🤝 Contributing
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

+## 📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.